5'1" "Vicious" Vaia Zaganas (born 22 May 1975) is from Burnaby, British Columbia,

 credit for coming in really well trained.
 I could see how she was trying to pick her shots, using defense and using her

-Zaganas credits her new-found energy to a
+Zaganas credits her energy to a

 between rounds after the fifth frame.
 “Now I know I can be strong the entire distance.
 I know I can start out strong and